Dog nutrition advice

 Feeding your dog

-Small breeds
+Small dogs

-Medium and large breeds
+Medium and large dogs

 If the cause is loss of appetite, mix kibble food with wet food, up to a maximum of 20% of total weight.